Agricultural Land Reserve: Selection of land to be included

 The boundaries of the ALR are based on the natural characteristics of the land and its climate.
 All land in Classes 1 to 4 from the Canada Land Inventory (CLI) survey that was not already developed was included in the ALR.
 (Prime agricultural land falls into CLI Classes 1-3, while Class 4 land is marginal for cultivated field crops.)

-Class 5 and 6 land was included if it could effectively be used in conjunction with Class 1 to 4 land, and Class 7 land was included if excluding it might allow undesirable intrusion of incompatible uses into agricultural areas.

-(Land in Classes 5 and 6 is suitable only for perennial forage crops or natural grazing, while Class 7 land has no agricultural capability.)
+Class 5 and 6 land was included if it could effectively be used in conjunction with Class 1 to 4 land, and Class 7 land was included if excluding it might allow undesirable intrusion of incompatible uses into agricultural areas.(Land in Classes 5 and 6 is suitable only for perennial forage crops or natural grazing, while Class 7 land has no agricultural capability.)

-Starting with CLI maps, and obtaining input from local governments and public hearings, the ALC identified 4.7 million hectares to be included in the ALR.
+Starting with CLI maps, and obtaining input from local governments and public hearings, the ALC identified 4700000 ha to be included in the ALR.
 There was awareness early on that within some areas (portions of Vancouver Island, for example) the CLI information could be improved.
 Between 1980 and 1984, the Commission conducted a thorough review of ALR zoning boundaries, using new maps and soil information.
 Eastern Vancouver Island was given special attention.

 Enough land was excluded from the ALR to allow for about 5 years of urban growth.
 Federal government land was included in the ALR if its biophysical characteristics warranted inclusion, but ALR regulations do not apply to federal government land.

 The ALR is administered by the Agricultural Land Commission (ALC), which consists of a board of directors of 11 to 19 members appointed by the Minister of Agriculture and Food.
 Restrictive land zoning is used to protect agricultural land, and ALC zoning decisions take precedence over land-use bylaws of local governments.
 The ALC makes decisions chiefly on land removal (exclusion) or addition (inclusion); subdivision; and non-farm land use.
 Decisions are based on how an application supports the ALC's mandate "to preserve agricultural land" and "to encourage farming on agricultural land".